 - Visit the eShipGlobal website

 - Fill out the registration form: you will need to be prepared with the email address you will use for the communication from this company, mailing address and phone number.
 Within 30 minutes of registering you will receive an email to activate your account.
-This activation is required for you to begin using the account.

 - Follow the instructions in the email you receive to activate your account.
 Once the activation process is complete, you will receive a final confirmation email.